Nikhithayerrathota/Process-Discovery-Using-Declarative-Constraints/README.md

 ## Research Contribution

 The research question aims to develop an automated, incremental process discovery–based method that integrates declarative constraints into existing imperative process models while ensuring compliance with additional behavioral requirements.

+---
+## ⚖️ License & Intellectual Property

+© 2026 Nikhitha Yerrathota.
+All rights reserved.

+This project was developed as part of a Master's Thesis at **Frankfurt University of Applied Sciences** in collaboration with **SAP Signavio**.

+**Citation:**
+> Yerrathota, N. (2026). *Incremental Process Discovery using Declarative Constraints*.
+Master's Thesis, Frankfurt University of Applied Sciences.